What to ask when choosing a support company

 • Managed service support, where your support company actively manages your systems to reduce the chance of things going wrong.
 This usually involves signing an annual support contract.

-You should expect your support company to offer a guaranteed response time in the case of a problem with your IT network or website.
+You should expect your support company to offer a guaranteed response time in the case of a problem with your IT network.
 This may vary depending on what level of support you are willing to pay for.

 Be wary of companies guaranteeing to resolve problems within a certain period, because sometimes it can take much longer than expected to get to the root of problems.